pbsudharsan/polus-plugins-dl/polus-segmentation/README.md

 Things to keep in mind when choosing values for the arguments:

-1. If 0 is passed as argument no rescaling of images is done.
+1. If 0 is passed as argument for diameter no rescaling of images is done.
-2. Choosing cyto/nuclei as arguments for pretrainedModel makes the plugin use weights released by authors of repo.
+2. Choosing cyto/nuclei as arguments for pretrainedModel makes the plugin use weights released by authors of the repo.
 Ignore the argument to train from scratch.
 This argument can also be used to input custom pretrained models.
-3. Training will stop if test loss hasn't reduced over 5 computations.
+3. Training will stop if test loss hasn't reduced over 5 computations i.e. Early stopping is set to 5.

-Check options for default argument values if there are any.This plugin outputs weights after training.
+Check options for default argument values if there are any.
+This plugin outputs weights after training.
 Code has been tested with CUDA 10.1 , bfio:2.0.4 and runs on GPU by default.

 For more information on the neural network visit  [Cellpose](https://www.biorxiv.org/content/10.1101/2020.02.02.931238v1).
 Check out their repo